Friday, July 26, 2024

 with gasoline off to my left as seen from the balcony

-can not be reached.
+can't be reached.

 I'd like to gather them in the palms of my hands.